simple10/nodestack/README.md

 NodeStack is a minimalist skeleton designed to get up and running quickly with a CoffeeScript + Jade + Stylus web app.
-It includes all the benefits of the Rails assets pipeline and predictable assets code layout without all the hidden magic and clutter.
+It includes all the benefits of the Rails assets pipeline and predictable assets code layout without any cruft.

 ### Features